cardillan/mindcode/doc/syntax/SYNTAX-1-VARIABLES.markdown

 Can be used with the `external` and `remote` modifiers.
 This modifier cannot be used when declaring arrays.

 The value of a cached variable is read from the external memory or processor just once at the variable creation and is kept in a dedicated processor variable (a _cache variable_).
-When reading a cached variable, Variable reads are served using the cache variable.
+When reading a cached variable, the value from the cache variable is used, avoiding the need to access the external/remote storage.
 Writes update the cache variable and also write the new value to the memory/processor.

 If an initial value was specified in the declaration, the external/remote value is not read at all, and the initial value is written to the memory or processor.